mongodb/specifications/source/unified-test-format/unified-test-format.rst

 runner MUST skip the test unless one or more `runOnRequirement`_ objects are satisfied.

-If `initialData`_ is specified, for each `collectionData`_ therein the test runner MUST drop the collection and insert the specified documents (if any) using a "majority" write concern.
-If no documents are specified, the test runner MUST create the collection with a "majority" write concern.
-The test runner MUST use the internal MongoClient for these operations.
+If `initialData`_ is specified, for each `initialCollectionData`_ therein the test runner MUST set up the collection.
+All setup operations MUST use the internal MongoClient and a "majority" write concern.
+The test runner MUST first drop the collection.
+If a ``collectionOptions`` document is present, the test runner MUST execute a ``create`` command to create the collection with the specified options.
+The test runner MUST then insert the specified documents (if any).
+If no documents are present and ``collectionOptions`` is not set, the test runner MUST create the collection.

 Create a new `Entity Map`_ that will be used for this test.
 If `createEntities`_ is specified, the test runner MUST create each `entity`_ accordingly and add it